CostaBru/BBSort/README.md

 1. Empty bucket.
 Skip it.

-2. Bucket with sigle item.
+2. Bucket with single item.
 Write key and duplicates to the output list.
 O(T), where T number of duplicates.
 T is equal to 1 in avarage.

 3. Bucket with two items.
 Compare keys and write it and duplicates in order to the output list.
 O(2 * T), where T number of duplicates.
 T is equal to 1 in avarage.

 4. Bucket with more than 3 items.
 Run the whole procedure for that bucket.
 O(C), where C is equal to 3 in avarage.

-Perform above checks and steps for each bucket O(N).
+Perform above checks and steps for each bucket.
+That will take O(N).
 Profit.

 The algorithm is easy and sweet.
 It can be ported to low level languages in minutes.